gwilli95/E-Commerce_Customer_Churn_Prediction_Pipeline/readme.md

     - Run `pip install uv`
     - Run `uv sync`
   - Mac users:
-    - When attempting to sync dependencies using uv, particularly if the repository is cloned into an iCloud folder, you may encounter a Python version error in the Terminal:
+    - When attempting to sync dependencies using uv, particularly if the repository is cloned into an iCloud folder, you may encounter a Python version error in the terminal:

     `file pyproject.toml`
     ```